Riddlerrr/lazymcp/README.md

 ## Configuration

-### Weather Tool Setup
+### Weather Tools Setup
-The weather tool requires an OpenWeatherMap API key to function:
+The weather and weather forecast tools require an OpenWeatherMap API key to function:

 1. Get a free API key from https://openweathermap.org/api
 2. Copy `.env.example` to `.env`